-With its 2-4-2 configuration, BA doesn’t cover itself with glory.
-The UK’s national carrier is investing £400 million to give its long-haul business class cabins a long-overdue upgrade.
-It is rumoured that this will include direct aisle access for every seat.
+Historically, with its 2-4-2 configuration across much of its fleet BA doesn’t cover itself with glory.
+However, the UK carrier is investing £400 million to give its long-haul business class cabins a long-overdue upgrade, providing direct aisle access for all passengers.

 What comes to mind when you think of onboard service?
 For me, it’s the following:

 - Customer service